Marcus Miller: Career

 As a composer, Miller co-wrote and produced several songs on the Miles Davis album Tutu, including the title track.
 He also composed "Chicago Song" for David Sanborn and co-wrote "'Til My Baby Comes Home", "It's Over Now", "For You to Love", and "Power of Love" for Luther Vandross.
 Miller also wrote "Da Butt", which was featured in Spike Lee's School Daze.
 In addition, he composed and provided spoken vocals on "Burn it Up", which was featured on Najee's 1992 album Just An Illusion.

-In 1997, he played bass guitar and bass clarinet in the supergroup Legends, featuring Eric Clapton (guitars and vocals), Joe Sample (piano), David Sanborn (alto sax) and Steve Gadd (drums).
+In 1997, Miller played bass guitar and bass clarinet in the supergroup Legends, featuring Eric Clapton (guitars and vocals), Joe Sample (piano), David Sanborn (alto sax) and Steve Gadd (drums).
 It was an 11-date tour of major jazz festivals in Europe.
 In 2008 Miller formed another supergroup, SMV, with fellow bassists Stanley Clarke and Victor Wooten, for a world tour lasting 18 months.
 He produced SMV's first release, Thunder.
-In the summer of 2011, Miller toured alongside Herbie Hancock and Wayne Shorter celebrating Miles Davis on the 20th anniversary of his passing.
+In the summer of 2011, Miller toured alongside Herbie Hancock and Wayne Shorter celebrating Miles Davis on the 20th anniversary of his death.

+In 2017, Miller, along with Common, headlined the Playboy Jazz Festival.

 Miller hosts a jazz history and influences show called Miller Time with Marcus Miller on the Real Jazz channel of Sirius XM Holdings satellite radio system.
 In addition to his recording and performance career, Miller has established a parallel career as a film score composer.
-He has written numerous scores for films, notably including films directed by Reginald Hudlin and Chris Rock.
+He has written numerous scores for films, including films directed by Reginald Hudlin and Chris Rock.

+Miller speaks French and Spanish, which he started learning in his late 40s.
+He has been known to speak it fluently during interviews, and has introduced songs such as "Preacher's Kid" – a story about his father, in concerts.

 Awards and honors

 Miller has been nominated for numerous Grammy Awards as a producer for Miles Davis, Luther Vandross, David Sanborn, Bob James, Chaka Khan and Wayne Shorter, and has won two Grammys.
 He won a Grammy Award for Best R&B Song in 1992, for Luther Vandross' "Power of Love" and in 2001 he won for Best Contemporary Jazz Album for his seventh solo instrumental album, M².
 His 2015 album Afrodeezia earned a Grammy Award nomination for Best Contemporary Instrumental Album.

-In 2012 Miller was appointed a UNESCO Artist for Peace, supporting and promoting the UNESCO Slave Route Project.
+In 2012, Miller was appointed a UNESCO Artist for Peace, supporting and promoting the UNESCO Slave Route Project.

 In December 2021, Bass Player magazine awarded Miller a Lifetime Achievement Award.